The Significance of Recycling Electric Motors

 - Various machine tools

-These electric motors generate mechanical energy (force) through the interaction of its windings and magnetic field.
+These electric motors generate mechanical energy (force) through the interaction of its windings and magnetic fields.
 Since the electric motors themselves have been talked about, one must understand why it is imperative to recycle electric motors.

 Why Recycle Electric motors?